By Rick Bartell

 There are four types of hormonal IUDs available and all are made of plastic and all release a small amount of the synthetic hormone, progestin.
 This hormone thickens the cervical mucus to keep sperm from reaching the uterus.
 Depending on the brand, these methods can effectively prevent pregnancy from between three and six years and possibly make your periods lighter.
 There is only one IUD without hormones, Paragard.
 Paragard doesn’t affect your periods, since no hormones are released, and can work effectively for up to 12 years.

 There are many advantages to the IUD as a birth control method.
 If you are a busy person you don’t have to worry about taking a pill every day.
 It is a very private method, no one can tell you have an IUD.
 There isn’t anything to do just before having sex, and you can return to fertility very fast after it is removed.
 Also, unlike older IUDs, most doctors agree that if you are healthy and have a uterus you are a likely candidate for one.
 One down side is the cost.
 Yet, if you have health insurance chances are good that you’ll be covered.
 If you don’t have insurance it still is very cost effective when looking at over the timeframe you are protected.

-So, if you are shopping around for an effective (99 percent effective) birth control method, take a second look at the IUD.
+So, if you are shopping around for an effective (99 percent effective) birth control method, and not into traditional options like Portia contraceptive, take a second look at the IUD.
 It really isn’t your mother’s IUD any longer.